 Leave the city by comfortable coach, and journey into Iceland’s countryside to search for the Northern Lights.

-On route, listen as your guide explains the science behind the extraordinary natural phenomenon, also known as the Aurora Borealis.
+En route, listen as your guide explains the science behind the extraordinary natural phenomenon, also known as the Aurora Borealis.
 Learn about the Icelandic myths that have grown up around the spectacle, and how the fluorescent lights are formed by electrically charged particles in the Earth’s atmosphere.

-Leave Reykjavik far behind, and head into an area free from any urban light pollution — the darker the skies, the better the chances of getting a good view of the lights.
+Leave Reykjavik far behind, and head into an area free from any urban light pollution—the darker the skies, the better the chances of getting a good view of the lights.

 Hop out of the coach at select locations with your camera in hand and scan the skies, with pointers from your guide.
 If you’re lucky, be treated to a display and gaze at the shimmering veils of fluorescent lights as they dance and move across the sky.

 If you’re keen to get shots, get tips from your guide on how to set up your camera and take good quality photos.
-Sightings can’t be guaranteed, but if you don’t observe the lights, you will receive a complimentary ticket to take the evening tour on another day.
+Sightings can’t be guaranteed, but if you don’t observe the lights, you receive a complimentary ticket to take the evening tour on another day.

 After your evening spent looking for the lights, return to Reykjavik where your tour finishes with a hotel drop-off.